langong347/Two-Sigma-Financial-Modelling-Challenge/README.md

 # Files

-Results of PC and Ridge: Results of Principal Component and Ridge Regression.pdf

-Further analysis of features 'technical_20' and 'technical_30' to 'y': Further Analysis.ipynb
+Results of PC and Ridge: Results of Principal Component and Ridge Regression.pdf Relevant python code: ./code/run.v$i.py with $i being the largest integer (standing for the most recent update) Further analysis of features 'technical_20' and 'technical_30' to 'y': Further Analysis.ipynb